Cohomologist/cohomologist.github.io/about.md

 published: true
 ---

-This is supposed to be a programming blog, but I know more math than I want to.
+This is a blog about stuff